tosh-coding/AsyncFiberWorks/Readme.md

 By calling multiple `FiberAndTaskPairList.PublishSequentialAsync` in sequence within a single tick, you can specify timing within one tick.

 Similarly, by calling `ConcurrentQueueActionQueue.ExecuteNextBatch` within one tick, you can perform one-time processing at a specified timing.

-## PubSub ##
-These are mechanisms for loosely coupling messaging within a process.

-A design that specifies a destination Fiber and sends messages directly results in tight coupling.
-This is not a problem if the design is small or speed is the top priority.
-However, as the design scale increases, the disadvantages often outweigh the benefits.
-In such cases, this mechanism can be used.

-By replacing existing messaging code with code that uses these Pub/Sub interfaces, you can write sending code without specifying a destination.
-While the dependency on the Pub/Sub interface remains, messaging is one level more loosely coupled than before.

- * _[IPublisher{T}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/PubSub/IPublisher.cs)_ - This is a message sending interface.
-It can be delivered to subscribers via the same type ISubscriber.
- * _[ISubscriber{T}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/PubSub/ISubscriber.cs)_ - This is a message subscription interface.
-When subscribing, you can receive messages from the same type of IPublisher.
- * _[Channel](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/PubSub/Channel.cs)_ - This is the implementation class for IPublisher and ISubscriber.
-Forward published messages to all subscribers.
-[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ChannelTests.cs).

 # Internal implementation note #